-In this four-to-six hour window, my mind can focus on the task at and get a lot of work done.
-After I start eating, I’m less focused and a bit more sluggish; making my afternoons at the office less productive.
+In this four-to-six-hour window, my mind can focus on the task and get a lot of work done.
+After I start eating, I’m less focused and a bit more sluggish, making my afternoons at the office less productive.

 Coincidentally, two benefits of Bulletproof Coffee are mental clarity and focus.
 Combined with fasting, I often feel unstoppable at work.

 Insulin resistance is when our bodies don’t respond to insulin as they should and can’t easily take up the glucose from your blood.
 It often occurs due to poor diet, genetics, inactivity, high blood pressure, overweight, or obesity.
 Intermittent fasting is said to reduce insulin resistance.

 Meaning, when your body cannot break down the sugars in your blood as it should, it begins to store them as fat.
 Intermittent fasting helps level out blood sugar levels.

 This brings us to our next topic of Intermittent fasting for women.